 Big Green is a USA 501c3 non-profit that believes growing food changes lives.
-We're launching a DAO (Decentralized Autonomous Organization) as an experiment in democratizing and decentralizing our grantmaking.
+We created a DAO (Decentralized Autonomous Organization) to democratize and decentralize grantmaking for food and gardening organizations in the US.

 Big Green is a national 501c3 non-profit in the USA.
 Since 2011, we have been teaching people to grow food.
 Growing food improves nutrition security and mental health, increases time spent outdoors, and cultivates a deeper appreciation for our collective impact on the climate.

 We now support schools, families and communities across the country to grow their own food through training, grants, garden bed donations, and providing materials directly to teachers and growers to create and support their garden programs.